-This work was supported through grants by the Simons Collaboration on Computational Biogeochemical Modeling of Marine Ecosystems/CBIOMES (Grant ID: 1195553 to Sangwon Hyun) and the Simons Microbial Oceanography Project Award (Grant ID: 574495 to Francois Ribalet) and the National Science Foundation award NCSE-2215169.
-The authors also acknowledge the Hummingbird Computational Cluster at the University of California, Santa Cruz, for providing computing resources that have contributed to the research results reported within this publication.
-URL: https://hummingbird.ucsc.edu/.
+This work was supported through grants by the Simons Collaboration on Computational Biogeochemical Modeling of Marine Ecosystems/CBIOMES (Grant ID: 1195553 to Sangwon Hyun), the Simons Microbial Oceanography Project Award (Grant ID: 574495 to Francois Ribalet), and the National Science Foundation awards NCSE-2215169, RISE-2530447, and RISE-2530448.